Whimsy Walks

 We drew inspiration from the existing social media platform Instagram.
 Instagram is a platform where users can easily share photos.
 We also wanted to allow users to be able to easily share their artwork.
 Having a curated platform for Whimsy Walks where artists can share their work will be beneficial to both artists in being engaged with the community and visitors looking for new areas to explore.

-From our research, our group determined the following user r
+From our research, our group determined the following user requirements:

 Design Phase